Nicholaswogan/clima/notes.md

 Clima uses lots of cross sections.
 For example, H2-H2 CIA is cross section I think.
 Also Rayleigh scattering is a cross section.

 Also, Clima computes and interpolates this cross sections (and tau's) way more times than is necessary.
 It does it inside of the correlated-k loops.
-These calculations can happen before correlaed-k loops.
+These calculations can happen before correlated-k loops.

-We have 4 types of opacities so far
+To allow easier coupling with photochem, it might make sense to have the following.

+One type of line opacity approximation:
 - kdistributions

-- xsections
+Different types of assumed continuum opacities:
 - CIA
 - Rayleigh
+- photolysis xsections
+- absorption xsections

+For climate modeling only, there is no difference between photolysis and absorption cross sections.
+But distinguishing will make things easier for integration with photochemical modeling.

+0-D, 1-D data will have two file types: ".txt" and ".dat".
+We will assume .txt is a text file, and that .dat is a fortran binary file. .txt will use photochem convention.
+We will make new convention for .dat.

+2-D (xs as a function of lambda, T, P) data will only be binary: ".dat".
+Too confusing!